Lego Modular Buildings: Market Street

 Market Street (set number: 10190) was the second of the Modular Buildings series and designed by Dutch Lego fan Eric Brok under the Lego Factory theme, a theme composed of sets primarily designed by fans of Lego and not by the Lego design team.
 It was originally released as a follow-up to Café Corner in Fall 2007.
 The set contains 1236 pieces and is recommended for builders 10 years of age or older.
 It was one of the first leading buildings.
 The set features include opening doors and windows, a gate, a striped awning, and three minifigures.
 Advanced construction techniques used in Market Street include: curved staircases, "stripped paint" sections on the walls, interchangeable floors, Dutch/Belgian stepped roof, a basement, offset windows, and wrought iron-look decoration and gate.

-Market Street is a unique set in the Modular Buildings series in that it has fewer than 2000 pieces and is recommended for builders 10 years and up rather than the usual 16.
-One of the reasons this set was smaller than the others was to provide a lower cost entry point into the Modular Buildings series.
-Prior to 2018, this was the only Modular Building set to have minifigures that did not all have the Lego classic smile face.
+Market Street is a unique set in the Modular Buildings series in that it has fewer than 2000 pieces and is recommended for builders 10 years and up, rather than the usual 16 or 18.
+One of the reasons this set was smaller than the others was to provide a lower-cost entry point into the Modular Buildings series.
+Prior to 2018, this was the only Modular Building set to have minifigures that did not all have the LEGO Classic smile face.

 Market Street is the only set in the series to be released with Lego Factory branding on the box – and as such is sometimes questioned how official it was intended to be as a modular building entry as it was designed by a fan rather than a Lego designer.
 Eric Brok, a fan from the Netherlands, designed the set working closely with LEGO designers.

-Green Grocer
+Green Grocer (2008)

 Green Grocer (set number: 10185) was the third of the Modular Buildings series.
 It was originally released in March 2008.
 The set contains 2352 pieces and is recommended for builders 16 years of age or older.
 Some of the set features include a blue and white awning, opening doors and windows, detailed interiors to each room, a roof terrace, a fire escape, access to a courtyard behind the building, and four minifigures.
 Advanced building techniques used in Green Grocer include using black skeleton legs and hammers to make railings, black spear guns as railings for the fire escape, a paddle for a pendulum in a grandfather clock, and hinges to make a bay window.

 Green Grocer differs from the previous two sets in the series because it has a greater level of detail inside.
 Whereas Café Corner and Market Street had bare interiors, each floor in Green Grocer contains a prop such as a radiator or some furniture.
-The first floor is fully furnished as a grocery store with refrigerated shelves with opening doors and cartons of food.
+The first floor is fully furnished as a grocery store with refrigerated shelves with opening doors, and cartons of food.
 The assortment of Lego food pieces in the grocery includes carrots, apples, and bananas.
 There is also a stairway to the apartment above and a mailbox set with letters.